GabrielCalin/PlotKing/README.md

 The Editor tab is where the magic happens.
 It's not just a text box; it's a suite of tools:

 #### 🛠️ Editing Modes
--   **View**: Read-only mode to browse your story.
+-   **View**: Read-only mode to browse your story and manage drafts.
 -   **Manual**: Standard text editor for direct changes.
 -   **Rewrite**: Select text and give instructions (e.g., "Make this dialogue more intense", "Describe the setting in more detail").
 -   **Chat**: Converse with "Plot King" to brainstorm ideas or request changes for the current section.

+Instead of saving changes directly to your story, you can choose to save them as **user drafts**.
+This allows you to continue editing across different modes, refining your work until you're satisfied.
+You can validate and apply your changes to the final story only when you're ready.

-#### 🛡️ Validation System & Drafts
+#### 🛡️ Validation System & Generated Drafts
 ![Validation](images/validation.png)

-When you make changes (manually or via AI), PlotKing doesn't just overwrite your work.
-It creates **Drafts**.
+When you make changes that impact subsequent sections, PlotKing automatically generates **drafts** for those affected sections.
 -   **Impact Analysis**: The system analyzes how your change affects future chapters.
--   **Auto-Generated Drafts**: If your change alters the plot significantly, the AI suggests updates for subsequent chapters to maintain continuity.
+-   **Auto-Generated Drafts**: If your change alters the plot significantly, the AI automatically creates draft updates for subsequent chapters to maintain continuity.
 -   **Draft Review**: You can compare the **Checkpoint** (original) vs. **Draft** (new) using the **comparison view** ⚖️.
 -   **Selective Apply**: You choose which AI suggestions to keep and which to discard or regenerate.